ShviamGRC/grc/README.md

 ## Welcome

-Welcome to the Cloud Native SecOps with Azure Sentinel workshop!
-This workshop was created as a walkthrough for an in person workshop, however you may feel free to run through at your own pace.
+Welcome to the Sentinel course !
 ### Some Pre-requisites

 * An Azure Subscription